 Board Member

-Clive moved to Del Norte, CO. in 1976 and became involved in off-road riding soon thereafter.
-After competing on the Rocky Mountain Enduro Circuit (RMEC) for a couple of years a group of like-minded riders in the San Luis Valley decided to form a club and sponsor a motorcycle event.
-They formed the Boot Hill Enduro Club (now known as Boot Hill Motorcycle Club) and soon after, held their first RMEC Enduro in 1981.
-The BHMC held ten annual events including one National Enduro in the Southwestern San Luis Valley.
+I moved to Del Norte, CO, in 1976 and became involved in off-road riding soon thereafter.
+After competing on the Rocky Mountain Enduro Circuit (RMEC) for a couple of years, a group of like-minded riders and I in the San Luis Valley decided to form a club and sponsor a motorcycle event.
+We formed the Boot Hill Enduro Club (now known as Boot Hill Motorcycle Club) and soon after, held our first RMEC Enduro in 1981.
+The BHMC held ten annual events, including one National Enduro in the Southwestern San Luis Valley.

-One of Clive’s primary roles with BHMC was engaging with the Forest Service and other government agencies.
-His responsibilities also included reaching agreements with other special use permittees such as ranchers with grazing permits, logging contractors and private property owners.
-To paint a picture of the experience Clive brings to the TPA, he was engaged as a BHMC member when the Rio Grande National Forest (RGNF) did their last Travel Management Plan (TMP) in 1986 and now he will actively participate as a TPA Board member as the RGNF begins a new TMP almost four decades later.
+One of my primary roles with BHMC was engaging with the Forest Service and other government agencies.
+My responsibilities also included reaching agreements with other special use permittees such as ranchers with grazing permits, logging contractors, and private property owners.
+To paint a picture of the experience I bring to the TPA, I was engaged as a BHMC member when the Rio Grande National Forest (RGNF) did their last Travel Management Plan (TMP) in 1986, and now I will actively participate as a TPA Board member as the RGNF begins a new TMP almost four decades later.

-In addition, Clive has served on the BLM Resource Advisory Committee, Rotary Club President, and currently also holds a position with the Advisory Board of the San Juan Trail riders in Durango, CO.
-Most of Clive’s professional career was spent as General Manager for a Ford Dealership in the San Luis Valley.
-Clive and his wife live in Littleton, CO., and have two children and three grandchildren.
+In addition, I have served on the BLM Resource Advisory Committee, as Rotary Club President, and currently also hold a position with the Advisory Board of the San Juan Trail Riders in Durango, CO.
+Most of my professional career was spent as General Manager for a Ford Dealership in the San Luis Valley.
+My wife and I live in Littleton, CO, and we have two children and three grandchildren.

 Consultants